drobilla/spaix/README.md

  * Support for indexing points or rectangles in any number of dimensions.

  * Support for arbitrary data types in each dimension.
-The types for values in a dimension only need to support a few basic operations (product, difference, and comparison).
+Data types only need to support a few basic operations: product, difference, and comparison.

  * Fully `constexpr` point and rectangle types.

  * Test suite with 100% coverage by line.

- * Split and insert selection algorithms are completely separate from the tree implementation.
+ * Completely separate and pluggable split and insert selection algorithms.
    Included are:

    * Classic linear insert selection.
    * Classic linear split.
-   * Classic overlap-minimising quadratic split.
+   * Classic area-minimising quadratic split.
    * Overlap-minimising quadratic insert selection.

 Building